-The founder added, “A lot of focus is on B2C but corporate travel is lagging behind.
+The founder added, “A lot of focus is on B2C but corporate travel is lagging.
 Witnessing an opportunity here, we are building this product which will help the hotels to connect with the corporates.”

-“Once both the products are in the market, we will have tremendous amount of data which will help us build standards for customers.
+“Once both the products are in the market, we will have a tremendous amount of data which will help us build standards for customers.
 In simpler terms, we plan to build a standardization for the hotel industry.
-Also we plan to build online loyalty, which will benefit consumers at that moment itself.”
+Also, we plan to build online loyalty, which will benefit consumers at that moment.”

 “Lastly, based on an individual’s needs, we plan to customize and provide service to each individual.
 This will add much more value and will surely give a boost to the entire service,” commented Deepak Mavinkure on the company’s roadmap.